TBD9rain/vim_config/README.md

 # Dependencies

+## \_vimfiles

+Files in [\_vimfiles](https://github.com/TBD9rain/_vimfiles) are necessary,
+including:

+- spell file
+- templates
+- icon configuration for Vim-DevIcons
+- language server

+The `g:my_vimfiles_path` should be the path of \_vimfiles directory in \_vimrc.
+The paths of the language server files should be aligned with the path of language server in \_vimfiles.

 ## chocolatey

 chocolatey is a package manager on windows.
 And it's a good choice for *yarn* and *node.js* installation.